-- 17. Borrowing has long-term financial consequences and risks, with decisions taken many years ago impacting currently and in the future.
-The costs of servicing borrowing is included in the Council's Capital Financing revenue budgets. - 18.
-Borrowing is not undertaken for specific schemes or directorates.
-All loans are taken in the name of the Council and secured on all revenues of the Council.
-Loans and investments are pooled.
-The Council will aim to manage its debt portfolio on a long-term basis with a high regard to the effects on current and future Council Tax and Rent Payers. - 19.
-The Council's borrowing strategy for 2015/16 and the capital financing revenue budgets included in the MTFP will consider all options to meet the long-term aims of: - Promoting revenue cost stability to aid financial planning and avoid a stop-start approach to service delivery, although it is recognised that this may have a financial impact.
+- 29. Borrowing to pay for capital investment has long-term financial consequences and risks, with decisions taken many years ago impacting currently and in the future in the form of interest and provision for repayment of capital expenditure.
+These costs are assumed in the Council's revenue budgets. - 30.
+Loans are not undertaken for specific schemes or directorates.
+All loans are taken in the name of the Council and secured on all revenues of the Council meaning that all loans and investments are pooled.
+The Council will aim to manage its debt portfolio on a long-term basis with a high regard to the effects on current and future Council Tax and Rent Payers. - 31.
+The view of the Section 151 Officer is to maintain a single pool for all Council debt.
+In determining this approach, the Council has also sought advice from its treasury management advisors and considered guidance from CIPFA. - 32.
+The reasoning for this included consideration of the following:-